JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 ## Parsing

-Now that the basic REPL is set up we can work on parsing our simple SQL language.
+Now that the basic REPL is set up we can work on parsing our simple SQL.
 In Rust, I have usually used [nom](https://github.com/Geal/nom) when I need to make a parser.
 I like that I stay in rust and don't need to mess with a new "language" to get my parsing code.
 With that said [pest](https://pest.rs/) looks pretty great as a more generator approach and may end up switching to that later on.

 ### nom for dummies